Mental illness is common and can affect anyone, including serving and ex-members of the armed forces and their families.

 Where appropriate, help is also provided for other needs that may affect mental health and wellbeing – for example, with housing, finances, employment, social support and reducing alcohol consumption.

 NHS Veterans' Mental Health Complex Treatment Service (CTS)

 CTS is an enhanced local-community-based service for ex-service personnel who have military-related complex mental health problems that have not improved with earlier care and treatment.

 The service provides intensive care and treatment including, but not limited to, support for drug and alcohol misuse, physical health, employment, housing, relationships and finances, as well as occupational and trauma-focused therapies.

 Accessing NHS mental health care for veterans

-To access these services, you need to go through the TILS.
-This can be done by contacting the service directly, or by asking your GP or a military charity to refer you.
+To access these services, you need to go through TILS.
+This can be done by contacting the service directly, or by asking a GP or a military charity to refer you.